jeaye/blog.jeaye.com/_drafts/nixos.md

-Once you're in a NixOS machine, you can change your configs and then just run `nixos-rebuild switch` and Nix will realize everything you described, even if it means building a new kernel, bringing in new software, dependencies, upgrading something, or completely removing large portions of the system.
+Once you're in a NixOS machine, you can change your configs and then just run `nixos-rebuild switch` and Nix will realize everything you described, even if it means building a new kernel, bringing in new software, dependencies, upgrading something, or performing big changes like switching from KDE to GNOME.

 An example of just how simple something like a kernel upgrade can be: [this commit upgrades my machine to Linux